rtCamp/Frappe-Manager/docs/commands/update.md

 * `--runtime`: Convert the bench runtime. 'mount' extracts an editable workspace from the currently deployed image, stashing anything stale it finds; converting back is a deploy, so use fm switch.
 * `-a, --apps`: Replace or add an app on the running bench (repeatable; appname:ref or org/repo:ref).
 Replaced code is stashed, never deleted; assets rebuild and the site migrates.
 * `--developer-mode`: Toggle frappe developer mode, so DocType edits write to app files.
-* `--mailpit-as-default-mail-server`: Route the site's outgoing mail to Mailpit.
+* `--mailpit-as-default-mail-server`: Route outgoing mail to Mailpit for every site the bench holds.
 Applies when enabling admin tools.
-* `--add-alias`: Add alias domains (comma-separated, e.g. www.example.com,api.example.com).
-* `--remove-alias`: Remove alias domains (comma-separated, e.g. shop.example.com).
 * `--upload-limit`: Set the maximum file upload size, e.g. 100M or 1G.
 * `--python`: Update the Python version (e.g. '3.11', '>=3.11,<3.14'); recreates the venv and reinstalls apps.
 * `--node`: Update the Node version (e.g. '20', '>=18') and set it as the bench default.